 Tips to naturally lower cholesterol

-Over one billion pounds a year are spent on statins in the UK.
+Introduction: Over one billion pounds a year are spent on statins in the UK.
 For some people, particularly those with heart problems, diabetes or high blood pressure, these drugs are essential in order to reduce the risk of heart disease, stroke and peripheral vascular disease.
-For many others, however, statin use, and the various side effects these drugs cause, could be avoided by adopting a our evidence based lifestyle strategies.
+For many others, however, statin use, and the various side effects these drugs cause, could be avoided by adopting evidence based lifestyle strategies.

 This page provides information on what prompts our body to make more cholesterol than we need.
-We describe how to naturally lower cholesterol with dietary plans, which don’t just harp on about reducing fat intake, but address the complete picture to both naturally lower cholesterol and improve your total feeling of well-being.
+We describe how to naturally lower cholesterol with diet, exercise and anti-nflammatory strategies, which don’t just harp on about reducing fat intake, but address the complete picture to both naturally lower cholesterol and improve your total feeling of well-being.

 Background – what is cholesterol?

 Cholesterol can be absorbed directly from the gut from animal sources or can be made by many cells in our body but mainly those in the liver with the help of the enzyme HMG-CoA reductase (the target for statins).
 To a certain extent, the body compensates for any absorption of additional cholesterol by reducing cholesterol synthesis.
 Cholesterol is recycled in the body.
 Every day, up to 1g of cholesterol enters the colon.
 This cholesterol originates from the diet, bile, and desquamated intestinal cells, and can be metabolized into a non-absorbable sterol that is excreted in the faeces by a cholesterol-reducing bacterium origin has been isolated from human feces.
 The liver excretes it in a non-esterified form (via bile) into the digestive tract.
 Typically, about 50% of the excreted cholesterol is reabsorbed by the small intestine back into the bloodstream.